samisalreadytaken/vs_library/README.md

 local player = VS.GetPlayerByUserid(userid)
 ```

-You can access the player data via their scope.
+You can access the player data from their script scope.
 ```cs
 local scope = player.GetScriptScope()